azuline/rose/docs/METADATA_TOOLS.md

 Actions are specified as `tags:pattern::kind:{kind_args}`. `tags` and `pattern` are optional, as they default to the matcher's `tags` and `pattern`. `kind` is one of the five supported action kinds.
-And `kind_args` are comma-delimited arguments for the specific kind of action.
+And `kind_args` are colon-delimited arguments for the specific kind of action.
 For example:

 - `replace:Hi`